Family Camp at Camp Pinnacle

 You’ll enjoy our rustic, open-air private cabin.
 If you’re expecting the Ritz Carlton, you will be disappointed!
 That being said, few places are as beautiful, relaxing, or filled with as many fun activities as Camp Pinnacle.

-• Each family will be housed in their own cabin with a modern bathhouse a short walk away.
+• Each family will be housed in their own cabin with a bathhouse a short walk away.

 • The cabins are screened in; they each have fans and electricity, but no air conditioning or heat.
 Every cabin has its own porch.